lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/vmd/vmd-tutorial.rst

     To follow this tutorial, |dump_download|
     this LAMMPS trajectory file, which corresponds to a mixture of water and toluene.

-As always, the input files are shared on Github.
+.. |dump_download| raw:: html

+   <a href="../../../../../inputs/miscellaneous/vmd/dump.lammpstrj" target="_blank">download</a>

 .. container:: justify

-    The water molecules use *types* 1 and 2, and the toluene molecules *types* 3, 4, and  5.
+    The water molecules use *types* 1 and 2, and the toluene molecules use *types* 3, 4, and  5.

 .. container:: justify

     With Ubuntu/Linux, the *lammptrj* file can be opened with VMD by typing in a terminal:

-.. |dump_download| raw:: html

-   <a href="../../../../../inputs/miscellaneous/vmd/dump.lammpstrj" target="_blank">download</a>

 ..  code-block:: bash